 L Catterton, which has invested in Chinese soft drink brand Genki Forest and premium pet food provider Shanghai Enova Pet Products, said the new fund has received capital from unidentified local Chinese government body and international and overseas companies in the consumer sector.

 Hong Kong VC MindWorks upsizes Fund IV target to $250m.
+(FS)

 MindWorks Capital, a Hong Kong-based venture capital firm with investments in logistics giant Lalamove, has upsized the fundraising target of its Fund IV to about $250m amid rising investors’ interest in a pan-Asia strategy, DealStreetAsia reported.